oracle-devrel/terraform-oci-oracle-cloud-foundation/cloud-foundation/solutions/Deploy-Autonomous-Database-and-the-MovieStream-data-sets-for-Oracle-LiveLabs/README.md

 ## Oracle MovieStream demonstration deployment

-This stack installs everything required to run your Oracle MovieStream LiveLab.
-This may be your first step in a workshop.
-Or, in some cases, it may allow you to jump to a specific lab within a workshop.
-For example, the **Deploy to Oracle Cloud** link above allows you to jump directly to Lab 7 in the [Integrate, Analyze and Act on All data using Autonomous Database](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=889&p210_wec=&session=112456050571777) workshop.
+This stack installs everything required to run the Oracle MovieStream Live Lab.
+Now you can follow the steps for the MovieStream Live lab 7 from https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=889&p210_wec=&session=112456050571777

 You can find details for connecting to these services in the Stack's Job Details Output.